bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

    XXX Given this is a quick setup on a dedicated box, is it OK to use the MySQL root user?

-   XXX Why can't checksetup determine webservergroup automatically, and prompt for db_user and db_pass, and just keep going?
-Perhaps with a --simple switch?

 10. Check Setup (again)

     Run the :file:`checksetup.pl` script again to set up the database.